This page was reviewed or revised on Tuesday, June 24, 2014 11:23 AM

 |Mumps||Mortality from mumps is low.
 Nevertheless, complications such as encephalitis, sterility or permanent deafness may occur.|

 |Rubella (German Measles)||The most important consequence of rubella is its effect on the unborn child, particularly if contracted during early pregnancy.
 The effects include mental retardation, cataracts, deafness or heart disease.|

 Routine Childhood Immunizations - resource (PDF - 370 kb)

 To ensure that both children and the public are protected, the Ontario Ministry of Health administers a universal school immunization program as part of the Immunization of School Pupils Act, 1990.

 An important requirement of the Act is that medical officers of health must keep immunization records of all school pupils in the province.
-The Community Health Services Department requires a copy of your child’s immunization record for school entry.
+The Lambton Public Health requires a copy of your child’s immunization record for school entry.

-It is your responsibility to notify the Community Health Services Department of any vaccinations your child has received at your health care provider’s office.
-Physicians can provide parents with an immunization record (yellow card) but they are not required to call the Community Health Services Department each time a child receives an immunization.
+It is your responsibility to notify Lambton Public Health of any vaccinations your child has received at your health care provider’s office.
+Physicians can provide parents with an immunization record (yellow card) but they are not required to call Lambton Public Health each time a child receives an immunization.

 To help you provide this information, several options are available to report the information.
 Visit the section of this website.

 The law states that Ontario pupils must be immunized or in the process of becoming immunized, unless they have been legally exempted.
 Otherwise, they could be suspended from school.
 Under the Immunization of School Pupils Act, 1990, and Day Nurseries Act, 1984, parents are directly responsible for the immunization status of their children.

 This law applies to all students in Ontario under age 18 who attend private or public primary and secondary schools.